 - If you forget to take a dose, take it as soon as you remember unless it is nearly time for your next dose, in which case leave out the missed dose.
 Do not take two doses together to make up for a missed dose.

 Getting the most from your treatment

 - Your doctor will try to prescribe you the lowest dose for the shortest time in order to reduce the risk of side-effects.
 If you need to take naproxen for a long time, your doctor may want to prescribe another medicine along with it to protect your stomach from irritation.
 Alternatively, you may be prescribed a brand of naproxen which already contains a protective medicine.
-Combination brands such as these are called Vimovo® and Napratec®.
+An example of a combination brand is Vimovo® which contains naproxen and esomeprazole.

 - Try to keep any regular appointments with your doctor.
 This is so your doctor can check on your progress, and is especially important if you are taking naproxen for a long-term condition.

 - If you have asthma, symptoms such as wheeze or breathlessness can be made worse by anti-inflammatories such as naproxen.
 If this happens to you, you should stop taking the tablets and see your doctor as soon as possible.